Contract cleaning

 If you’re an employee or employer in the contract cleaning industry, you’re most likely covered by the Cleaning Award.

-For more information on pay rates and entitlements under the Cleaning Award, see Entitlements for employees under the Cleaning Award.
+For more information on pay rates and entitlements under the Cleaning Award, visit Entitlements for employees under the Cleaning Award.

 Example: Cleaning employee not part of contract cleaning industry

-Joe works directly for Supermarket A as part of their staff and must wear their uniform.
+Joe is employed directly by his supermarket and must wear their uniform.
 Joe receives instructions from the store manager.
-Because Joe works directly for Supermarket A, Joe will be covered by the General Retail Industry Award.
+Because Joe works directly for the supermarket, Joe is covered by the Retail Award.

 For more information on who is and isn’t covered by the Cleaning Award, visit the Cleaning Award summary.

-If you’re not sure which award applies, try our Find my award tool.
+If you’re not sure which award applies, use our Pay and Conditions Tool.

 Our work in the contract cleaning industry

-We seek to ensure all employees are paid what the law requires.
+We aim to ensure all employees are paid what the law requires.

 We conduct work in the wider cleaning industry focused on non-compliance with the Fair Work Act.
 This includes matters such as: